facebook/react/packages/create-subscription/README.md

     },
     unsubscribe: (props, subscription) => {
       // There is no way to "unsubscribe" from a Promise.
-      // In this case, create-component-with-subscriptions will block stale values from rendering.
+      // In this case, create-subscription will block stale values from rendering.
     }
   },
   InnerComponent